maggieMCKO/SongbirdSexDiff/README.md

-### The gene expression profile of the song control nucleus HVC shows sex specificity, hormone responsiveness, and species specificity among songbirds
+#### README

-https://www.biorxiv.org/content/10.1101/2021.02.28.432133v1
+This repository contains scripts and datasets for reproducing the graphs and statistic results of the manuscript 'The gene expression profile of the song control nucleus HVC shows sex specificity, hormone responsiveness, and species specificity among songbirds' https://www.biorxiv.org/content/10.1101/2021.02.28.432133v1

 Scripts | Figure/Table | Data | Note